RenanGroh/Spotfy-clone/README.md

 # Spotfy-clone
-A clone of spotfy web, using HTML, CSS, JS and Angular for practice
+A clone of spotfy web, using HTML, CSS, JS and React for practice